ritaturk/xenko-docs/GUIDELINES.md

 You can add tables to the documentation by following the markdown syntax.
 Tables can improve the way information is display but sometimes does not properly scale down.
-So be sure to try your page on small resolution screen like Smartphones before submitting your page.
+So be sure to try your page on small resolution screen like Smart-phones before submitting your page.

 ## <a name="Lists"> Lists </a>